All Episodes

 That hasn't happened.

-The people opposed to abortion, no chance.
+The people opposed to abortion have no chance.

-Nine people wearing black robes said this is the law.
+Nine people wearing black robes said, this is the law.

-This is constitutional, and there's been nothing anybody could do about that.
+And there's been nothing anybody could do about that.

-So as we sit here today, the states are free to uphold policies recognizing marriage as the union of a man and a woman, so that children have a mother and a father.
+So as we sit here today, the states are free to uphold policies recognizing marriage as the union of a man and a woman so that children have a mother and a father.

-What happened yesterday problematic.
+What happened yesterday is problematic.

 The court did not respect the authority of California citizens in Congress.